chiefpansancolt/simplecov-tailwind.chiefpansancolt.dev/src/app/docs/change-log/page.md

 ---
 title: Change Log
+nextjs:
+  metadata:
+    title: Change Log
-description: See what has changed from release to release
+    description: See what has changed from release to release.
 ---

 ## Version [2.1.2](https://github.com/chiefpansancolt/simplecov-tailwindcss/releases/tag/2.1.2)